pagkly/Zed/Investopedia3/Title Insurance Definition.md

 ## Understanding Title Insurance

-A [clear title](https://www.investopedia.com/terms/c/clear-title.asp) is necessary for any real estate transaction.
+A [[clear title]](https://www.investopedia.com/terms/c/clear-title.asp) is necessary for any real estate transaction.
 Title companies must do a search on every title in order to check for claims or liens of any kind against them before they can be issued.1

 A title search is an examination of public records to determine and confirm a property's legal ownership and to find out whether there are any claims are on the property.
 Erroneous surveys and unresolved building code violations are two examples of blemishes that can make the title "dirty."1

 Title insurance protects both lenders and homebuyers against loss or damage occurring from liens, encumbrances, or defects in the title or actual ownership of a property.
-Common claims filed against a title are back taxes, liens (from mortgage loans, [home equity lines of credit (HELOC)](https://www.investopedia.com/terms/h/home_equity.asp), and [easements](https://www.investopedia.com/terms/e/easement.asp)), and conflicting wills.
+Common claims filed against a title are back taxes, liens (from mortgage loans, [[home equity lines of credit (HELOC)]](https://www.investopedia.com/terms/h/home_equity.asp), and [[easements]](https://www.investopedia.com/terms/e/easement.asp)), and conflicting wills.
 Unlike traditional insurance, which protects against future events, title insurance protects against claims for past occurrences.1

 A basic owner's basic title insurance policy typically covers the following hazards:2